pgaskin/easy-novnc/README.md

 ## Features
 - Clean start page.
+- CIDR whitelist/blacklist.
 - Optionally allow connections to arbitrary hosts (and ports).
-- Single binary, no dependencies.
+- Ensures the target port is a VNC server to prevent tunneling to unauthorized ports.
 - Can be configured using environment variables or command line flags (but works out-of-the box).
 - IPv6 support.
-- CIDR whitelist/blacklist.
+- Single binary, no dependencies.
 - Easy setup.

 ## Installation